domsson/tabs.js/README.md

 - Easy to use, flexible in how to use
 - Can be configured somewhat
 - Extensively commented source
+- Minified version is less than 3 KB

 ## Markup requirements